jcobo88/packet-tracer-networking-lab/README.md

 ![Sales to IT Blocked](screenshots/07-acl-sales-to-it-blocked.png)

-I also used ACL match counters to verify traffic was hitting the intended rules.
+I also used ACL match counters to verify traffic was reaching the expected ACL entries.

 ![ACL Match Counters](screenshots/09-acl-match-counters.png)